pgorecki/django-cancan/README.md

     model = Article

     def get_queryset():
-        # this is how you can retrieve all objects a user can access
+        # this is how you can retrieve all objects that current user can access
         qs = self.request.ability.queryset_for('view', Article)
         return qs